QingyangYu0529/BIS-634-QingyangYu/Homework1/README.md

 1)The date I downloaded the data is 2021/09/07.

-2)Note: Data used in this exercise came from [The New York Times's GitHub] (https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-states.csv)
+2)Note: Data used in this exercise came from [The New York Times's GitHub](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-states.csv).

 3)Noted that in the overlaid line graphs, x-axis indicates dates developed over time, y-axis indicates the cumulative (total)cases of each selected state.
 Colors of lines indicate different states.